Onslow County DWI Court Process

 Which Court Handles DUI Cases?

-DUI cases in Onslow County are typically handled in the Onslow County Criminal Court.
-This court is responsible for hearing misdemeanor and felony cases, including driving under the influence charges.
+DUI cases in Onslow County are typically handled in the Onslow County District Court.
+This court addresses misdemeanor and certain felony offenses, including Driving While Impaired (DWI).

 The Court Process Timeline